kaplayjs/kaplay/CONTRIBUTING.md

 # Developing kaplay

-We're currently workign in two main branches:
+We're currently working in two main branches:

 - `v3001`: the branch for v3001.
 This is the branch you should use to develop new features, or all in general but breaking changes.